Immigration Restrictions are not LAW. They violate the law — Proof of how we’re being manipulated!

 The founders RAN from England and wrote a declaration and fought a revolution to have a bit of freedom.
 Even if it was quickly broken and abused.
 The fact that restricting immigrants was literally one of the reasons we revolted and none of the so-called patriots I used to stand beside while rallying thousands of people in civil disobedience can address it, shows just how weak these arguments are.

-“It’s an invasion”
+“It’s an invasion.”

-They scream, “We need security—immigrants are invading!”
+“We need security—immigrants are invading!”

-Here was Jefferson’s response to these acts…
+Jefferson’s response to these acts was strong…

-:Resolved that the imprisonment of a person under the protection of the laws of this commonwealth on his failure to obey the simple order of the President to depart out of the US. as is undertaken by the said act intituled ‘an Act concerning Aliens,’ is contrary to the constitution… Undertaking to authorize the President to remove a person out of the US. who is under the protection of the law, on his own suspicion, without accusation, without jury, without public trial, without confrontation of the witnesses against him, without hearing witnesses in his favor, without defence, without counsel, is contrary to these provisions also of the constitution, is therefore not law, but utterly void & of no force. – Jefferson papers, 1798, 1799
+Resolved that the imprisonment of a person under the protection of the laws of this commonwealth on his failure to obey the simple order of the President to depart out of the US. as is undertaken by the said act entitled – ‘an Act concerning Aliens,’ is contrary to the constitution… Undertaking to authorize the President to remove a person out of the US. who is under the protection of the law, on his own suspicion, without accusation, without jury, without public trial, without confrontation of the witnesses against him, without hearing witnesses in his favor, without defence, without counsel, is contrary to these provisions also of the constitution, is therefore not law, but utterly void & of no force. – Jefferson papers, 1798, 1799

 It does not mean you can’t watch over your border.
 Screen for real threats and stop armies from invading.
 But you can’t use it to restrict the right to travel and due process.
-You cannot to grab people off the streets without a trial and send them away.
+You cannot grab people off the streets without a trial and send them away.
 Everything ICE is doing.
-All the deportation.
+All the deportations.
 The founders would have started another war over this abuse.

 “They Steal Our Jobs and Our Culture”